Depakote Sprinkles coupons

 Divalproex

-This medication is used to treat seizure disorders, mental/mood conditions (such as manic phase of bipolar disorder), and to prevent migraine headaches.
-It works by restoring the balance of certain natural substances (neurotransmitters) in the brain.
+This medication is prescribed for managing seizure disorders, certain mental or mood conditions like the manic phase of bipolar disorder, and for preventing migraine headaches.
+It functions by rebalancing specific natural chemicals, known as neurotransmitters, in the brain.

 My prescription